Pompeii's market would have been one of the busiest parts of town.

-On the outside, there would have been stalls selling figs, grapes, chestnuts, bread, cakes...
+On the outside, stalls would be selling figs, grapes, chestnuts, bread, cakes...

-Rooms in a wooden gallery above would house staff.
+Above them, a wooden gallery with rooms would house the staff.

-You would enter through a large hallway with a statue of the Emperor and walls covered with frescos of fruit and flowers.
+Visitors would enter the market through a large hallway, with a statue of the Emperor and walls covered with frescos of fruit and flowers.

-The fish and meat stalls were in the center of the courtyard.
+The fish and meat stalls were at the center of the courtyard.

-Fun fact : across the street you'll see a stone table with different sized holes.
+Fun fact : across the street there is a stone table with different sized holes.

-This was used by shoppers to make sure that they hadn't been misled on the quantities that they had bought!
+This was used by shoppers to double-check that they had been sold the right quantities!